Sisi198/Matlab_Study/README.md

 <img width="2062" height="1046" alt="Screenshot 2026-05-13 at 3 35 17 pm" src="https://github.com/user-attachments/assets/b2064ca5-7452-42a9-9922-9b55732a335f" />

+### Curiosity: Why do we do this?

+  : When you write complex code later on, it is beneficial to divide it into zones, such as "Data Loading starts here" or "Graph Plotting starts here."
+This allows you to isolate and test only the specific Section where an error occurred, rather than having to re-run the entire script every time you make a correction.

 # Debug MATLAB Code

 If an error occurs while MATLAB is running your program, or if MATLAB detects a significant issue in your code, the status indicator at the top right becomes an error icon.
 The code issue is also underlined in red.